You and I know it: There are loads of agile metrics and measurements. But you always have to keep one thing in mind:

 What is a good KPI in agile and can I do about it?

-We are currently interviewing dozens of experts - release train engineers, agile coaches, Scaled Agile Framework consultants - around metrics in scaled agile frameworks and agile methods in general.
+We recently interviewed dozens of experts - release train engineers, agile coaches, Scaled Agile Framework consultants - around agile key performance indicators and metrics in scaled agile frameworks and agile methods in general.